 What will happen to your article?

 Once you have written and submitted it online, our global editing team will be check it for spelling and grammar and other technicalities and validate its scientific and factual accuracy.
-If it is a subject that is beyond our capacity, it will be sent off to a member of our international advisory board for a second check.
+If it is a subject that is beyond our capacity, it will be sent off to one of our editorial mentors for a second check.
 Once it has been checked and approved it will be published online, the very best get selected and collated into a printed in an issue twice a year.

 Ready to get started?

 What does being an Editor involve?
 How does it work?